edmundhung/conform/packages/conform-react/README.md

 <details>
   <summary>What is `fieldsetProps`?</summary>

 It is a group of properties required to setup the fieldset.
-They can also be set up explicitly as shown below:
+They can also be set explicitly as shown below:

 ```tsx
 <fieldset